On the Capacity of Secure $K$-user Product Computation over a Quantum MAC: Results

 For the correctness of this scheme note that the output at Charlie is equal to $0$ if and only if $A\land B = 1$.
 Security is also guaranteed as given any $(A,B) \neq (1,1)$, the distribution of the output at Charlie is the same (uniform over $\{1, 2\}$).
-The rate achieved is $1/\log_2 3$ (computations/qubit).
-Note that the FKN scheme in \cite{Feige_Killian_Naor_PSM} also involves additive noise that is not needed in the QS2-Prod scheme, because of the inherent additive property of the two-sum protocol over the quantum MAC.
-Remarkably, relative to unentangled/classical setting, the quantum-entanglement advantage is $2$-fold, reflected both in higher rate and lower requirement of common randomness.
+The rate achieved is $1/\log_2 (3)$ (computations/qubit).
+Note that in the classical setting the FKN scheme in \cite{FKN} also requires an additional $\log_2 (3)$ bits of common randomness that serves as additive noise which is not needed in the QS2-Prod scheme, because of the inherent additive property of the two-sum protocol over the quantum MAC.
+As a result, the FKN scheme needs $1+\log_2 (3) = \log_2 (6)$ bits of common randomness per computation, while our QS2-AND only needs $1$ bit of common randomness per computation.
+Relative to the unentangled/classical setting represented by the FKN scheme, the quantum entanglement advantage is $2$-fold, reflected in both higher rate and lower requirement of common randomness.

-For the generalization of QS2-AND to QSK-AND we will consider directly in Section \ref{sec:QSKprod} the setting of QSK-Prod, since QSK-AND is a special case of QSK-Prod.
-However, first let us consider the QSK-Sum problem which will turn out to be essential to the QSK-Prod setting.